The Ancient Bristlecone Pine Forest

 If you can plan your visit in the warmer months and not in late November like us, you will have a much more pleasant experience.
 It can get freezing up there because of the elevation.

 Two trails, the Methusela and Discovery, start from the Visitor Center at Schulman Grove taking you past tree's of many ages and sizes and to views overlooking the Owens Valley.
 Beyond Schulman Grove is Patriarch Grove which is home of the world's largest Bristlecone Pine, the Patriarch Tree.

 Elevation: 10,350 ft

 A short interpretive hike that lops around 3000-4000 yer old tree's.
 It can be easily combined with the Methusela Trail

 This trail takes you to Methusela Grove and to an overlook of Death Valley National Park.
 The world's oldest living tree is the Methusela and is located on this trail however it's identity is kept a secret for protection purposes.
 There are numbered posts along the way that are explained in an interpretive map available for a fee at the trailhead.

-To reach the Bristlecone Pine Forest from Los Angeles, get on U.S. Highway 395 and head north until you reach Highway 168 at Big Pine.
+To visit the Bristlecone Pine Forest from Los Angeles, get on U.S. Highway 395 and head north until you reach Highway 168 at Big Pine.
 From there it is about 26 miles to the Ancient Bristlecone Pine Forest National Scenic Byway and then another 45 minute drive up a long, steep and windy road.
 There are spectacular views of the valley below and of the Sierra Nevada Mountain range (see photo's below).
-Be warned, those afraid of heights may be a little freaked out.
+Be warned, those afraid of heights may be a little freaked out by this drive.